 Connecting transducers and third party devices to ViVitro equipment is easy and straightforward in ViVitro Labs test equipment.
-We often get asked about the pressure transducers and flow meter used in our Pulse Duplicator and HiCycle products.
+We often get asked about the pressure transducers used in our Pulse Duplicator and HiCycle products.
 They were selected based on performance, accuracy and relative low cost.
 This allows them to be disposed of, or cleaned, when used with various blood analogues.

 As the system gets modified and adopted for non-valve applications, the provided transducers may no longer be ideal.
 ViViTest software and Data Acquisition System are designed to accommodate any third party pressure and flow measurement tools which are capable of an analog output.